 EveryOne Home activities to address the housing needs of the homeless, and extremely low-income persons with serious mental illness and/or those living with HIV/AIDS center on the implementation of the EveryOne Home Plan.
 Planning efforts began in 2004 as a unique collaboration among community stakeholders, cities and Alameda County government agencies representing three separate care systems - homeless services, HIV/AIDS services, and mental health services - that share overlapping client populations and a recognition that stable housing is a critical cornerstone to the health and well-being of homeless and at-risk people, and our communities.
-Since its publication in 2006 the Plan has been adopted by the Alameda County Board of Supervisors and all fourteen (14) cities, including San Leandro, and endorsed by numerous community organizations.
+After it publication in 2006, the Plan was adopted by the Alameda County Board of Supervisors and all fourteen (14) Alameda County cities, including San Leandro.
+The Plan was endorsed by numerous community organizations.

-Implementation of the EveryOne Home Plan is spearheaded by a community-based organization of the same name.
-It is guided by a Leadership Board comprised of jurisdictional appointed members and key community constituencies such as consumers, cities, nonprofit service providers and housing developers, businesses, law enforcement, housing authorities, and faith-based organizations.
+Implementation of the EveryOne Home Plan is lead by a community-based organization of the same name.
+EveryOne Home is guided by a Leadership Board comprised of jurisdictional appointed members and key community constituencies such as consumers, cities, nonprofit service providers and housing developers, businesses, law enforcement, housing authorities, and faith-based organizations.